JJWRoeloffs/autobi_py/python/README.md

 ### Running AuToBI like from the commandline

-To run AuToBI like you would from the commandline, use the `RunDefault` class:
+To run AuToBI like you would from the commandline, use the `RunDefault` or `TrainDefault` class:

 ```python
 from autobi import RunDefault